waveform-computing/db2utils/docs/REMOVE_AUTH.rst

 Examples
 ========

-Remove all authorizations from the user FRED, but leave personal schema authorizations intact.
+Remove all authorizations from the user *FRED*, but leave personal schema authorizations intact.

 .. code-block:: sql